 5. When you're done, just select Cancel or Save

-Share your markup
+Share your annotations

 Evernote makes it easy to share your marked-up images with friends or colleagues.